Ruins (comics): Fates of other characters

-Throughout the story, there are breaks within scenes that briefly describe the lives of other would-be Marvels; such as a version of Dr. Donald Blake, a cult leader who believes he can channel the entity Thor through his body after becoming addicted to fly-agaric mushrooms.
-Thor's hammer is seen to be recovered at the site of the destroyed Quinjet at the start, hinting that the two are possibly different people.
+Throughout the story, there are breaks within scenes that briefly describe the lives of other would-be Marvels; such as a version of Donald Blake, a cult leader who believes he can channel the entity Thor through his body after becoming addicted to fly-agaric mushrooms.
 Warren Worthington III serves President X in exchange for keeping his mutant nature a secret.
-Bucky Barnes, Jack Munroe, and Victor Creed are part of a fascist cannibalistic militia from Oklahoma.
+Bucky Barnes, Jack Monroe, and Victor Creed are part of a fascist cannibalistic militia from Oklahoma.
 Matt Murdock died as a child after a crashing truck caused radioactive material to strike him in the face.
 Doctor Strange, a founding member of the Avengers, is missing.
 Beaubier twins Jeanne-Marie and Jean-Paul are homeless and fused together by their elbows; Jeanne-Marie is unaware that her brother is dead.
 Amora is a porn star accused of killing her producer with "magic".
 Emma Frost owns the Church of the Next Generation, where she legally adopts the children of her followers and has them undergo surgery to unlock their "psychic abilities".
 Zelda DuBois is a circus performer who performs illegal acts with a python.
 Hawkeye is executed due to being a member of the Avengers.
 T'Challa is imprisoned due to his affiliation with the Black Panther Party.
-The Scarlet Witch (a former member of the Avengers) is the one who betrays the Avengers for government protection after turning in state's evidence against the team.
-Galactus, who is thought to have been a god by the media, is found dead with his floating corpse being identified near Mars.
+The Scarlet Witch (a former member of the Avengers) betrays the Avengers for government protection after turning in state's evidence against the team.
+Galactus, who is thought to have been a god by the media, is found dead near Mars.